RedMadRobot/gradle-infrastructure/README.md

 - Configures additional tasks:
     - `detektAll` - Runs Detekt over the whole codebase
     - `detektFormat` - Reformats the whole codebase with Detekt
+    - `detektDiff` - Runs Detekt only on changed files if it enables

 ## Android Plugins